 When she is not teaching, Bonnie collaborates with other media-minded faculty across campus and beyond.
-Currently she is part of a Center of Excellence for Women in Technology circle on data analysis and data driven change that seeks to understand gender issues within technology-related fields in higher education.
-She is founder and advisor of the journalism school’s Online News Association chapter and is in charge of membership for the AEJMC’s Visual Communication division.
+She was part of a Center of Excellence for Women in Technology circle on data analysis and data driven change seekinng to understand gender issues within technology-related fields in higher education.
+She is founder and advisor of the journalism school’s Online News Association chapter and has served as a membership and contest chair for the AEJMC’s Visual Communication division.
 The "Mapping the Diffusion of 311 Call Systems" paper she co-authored with Steve Layton and IU Informatics graduate student James True was published in "Visual Insights" (MIT Press, 2014).

 She directed the Digital Journalism graduate sequence, a collaborative program between the School of Journalism and WFIU/TIU, IU's NPR and PBS affiliate.
 While working in the WTIU/FIU newsroom, Bonnie created the ipad project and graphics for WTIU/FIU reporter Julie Rawe's award-winning prison series "A Walk Behind the Wire."